Divider

 Oocyte Donation is for women whose ovaries are not functioning or have been surgically removed.
 In this procedure another women will be the egg donor.
 The donated eggs will be fertilized with sperm of the husband of the recipient woman.
 The embryos are then transferred in the uterus of the recipient.

-Assisted Laser Hatching
+Laser Assisted Hatching

 Assisted Laser Hatching may help couples who have had many attempts of assisted reproductive procedures without success.
 Embryo implantation is one of the greatest barriers to success in “In Vitro Fertilization” (IVF) cycle.
 When Embryos are transferred into the woman’s uterus, they are covered by an outer coating called the Zona Pellucida, once the embryo is able to “hatch”, a necessary step for implantation.
 In certain situations, this step is less likely to naturally occur in women of higher age, women with elevated serum FSH levels and women who have failed to achieve a pregnancy in a prior IVF cycle.
 A hole is created with the use of a laser beam in the Zona of the embryo before it is transferred to the uterus.
 It facilitates improved implantation and increases the chances to pregnancy.